 | Nano | n | 10⁻⁹ | 0.000000001 | Nanosecond (ns) |

 The weight converter covers mass and weight units for personal, commercial, and scientific use.
 Convert between milligrams, grams, kilograms, metric tonnes, ounces, pounds, stones, and US tons.
-Weight conversion is critical in healthcare (patient dosing), fitness (tracking body weight), and international shipping (calculating freight costs).
-The most searched conversion in this category is kilograms to pounds and pounds to kilograms — driven by fitness tracking and medical use.
+Weight conversion is critical in healthcare, fitness, and international shipping.
+The most searched is kilograms to pounds — driven by fitness tracking and medical use.

 Multiply miles by 1.6, or simply add 60% to your figure.
-60 mph works out to roughly 100 km/h.
+A quick way to remember it in traffic: 60 mph works out to roughly 100 km/h.

 Double the °C value, subtract 10%, then add 32.
-Or remember: 16 °C = 61 °F — the digits just swap!
+Or remember: 16°C = 61°F — the digits just swap!
+Great for quick weather checks abroad.

 Divide pounds by 2.2.
 For a rough estimate, just halve the number — 2 lbs is about 1 kg.
+Useful for reading gym equipment in different countries.

 Multiply inches by 2.5 for a quick estimate.
 4 inches is about 10 cm.
+Great for reading screen sizes, paper sizes, and clothing measurements.

 A unit converter is a tool that transforms a numerical value from one unit of measurement to an equivalent value in a different unit.
 It works by applying a conversion factor — a fixed mathematical ratio between two units.
 For example, 1 inch equals exactly 2.54 centimetres, so converting 5 inches to centimetres means multiplying by 2.54 to get 12.7 cm.
 Our unit converter calculator stores all conversion factors internally and applies the correct formula instantly, so you never need to remember the ratios yourself.